Hailey0528/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

 #### 2. Feature Extraction
+For HOG extraction I tried different combination of parameters to check the HOG of car and notcar image.
+But it is difficult to estimate which one is better from HOG features.
+So I have also tried different parameter combination of HOG in the classifier part and chosen the combination with best test accuracy.()
 I compared the results with different color spaces and same other parameters.
-The second HOG image with HSV and the forth image with HLS are seem worse than with other color spaces.
-I just chose the first one RGB color space.
 The results are as follows:

 ![alt text][image3]